-Tulip poplar is among the tallest Native American hardwoods.
+The Tulip Poplar Tree can also be often referred to as the tulip poplar or yellow poplar.
+It's a woody tree native to most parts of the eastern United States.
+It's not a poplar tree; however, it is part of the family known as magnolia trees.It is among the tallest Native American hardwoods.
 Kentucky was the home of many beautiful stately trees.
-Kentucky, Tennessee, and Indiana have designated tulip poplar" the state tree.
+Kentucky, Tennessee, and Indiana have designated the state tree.
 It has features for winter, like the duck's bill-shaped buds and furrowed bark.
 It also boasts stunning flowers in June and May.
 Leaves are swollen and yellow before turning green as they age.
 They change to a bright yellow in the autumn.

-The Tulip tree is a large elegant species that attains the height of a skyscraper as high as 120 feet at maturation, but they typically remain around 90 feet.
+The tree is a large elegant species that attains the height of a skyscraper as high as 120 feet at maturation, but they typically remain around 90 feet.
 The trunk is straight and may be up to 6 feet in diameter.
 The bark changes from a warm brown to green and develops beautiful lines as it ages.

 The leaves measure six inches long and are four-lobed, and are alternated on the stems.
 They are bright green on their top with lighter green bottoms.
 They change to amber and yellow in autumn.

-Use as a Raw Material
+Use Tulip Poplar Tree as a Raw Material

-The tulip is widely used as a cheaper, more sturdy timber for flooring, furniture, and other applications.
+The tree is widely used as a cheaper, more sturdy timber for flooring, furniture, and other applications.
 Another everyday use is as siding.
 It was used to replace siding made of white pine.
 It's a cost-effective alternative in many aspects for home use and applications.

-Where to Plant Tulip Trees?
+Where to Plant Tulip Trees

 , it is ideal to choose a place that receives full or partial sunshine.
 If you intend to plant several trees in the same spot, take note that there must be a distance of an interval of 35 feet for each one.

-Tulips prefer full-sun areas with moist, rich soil which can drain well.
+They prefer full-sun areas with moist, rich soil which can drain well.
 The plant is initially an oblong shape but grows to a dome that arches except for areas with only limited sunlight.
 In conditions of low light, the branches may become thin and weak.